~ cat privacy_policy.md

 - "lawful basis"

-- means one of the legal grounds under Article 6 (and, for special category data, Article 9) of the UK GDPR on which processing is permitted.
+- means a legal ground under Article 6 (and, for special category data, Article 9) of the UK GDPR on which processing is permitted.

 Address: c/o Hunts Accountants, Oborne Road, Sherborne, Dorset, DT9 3RX, United Kingdom